Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Methods

 The quantity $\beta$ shows how the gradient decays relative to the energy difference.
 Another figure of merit computed after each step of iteration is the fidelity $F$ between the variational state $\ket{\psi(\mathbf{J}_s)}$ and the exact ground state $\ket{GS(H_p(\bf{J}_p))}$ is defined as

 Note that the exact ground state $\ket{GS(H_p(\bf{J}_p))}$ of $H_p(\bf{J}_p)$ had been acquired through numerical exact diagonalisation as stated before, and recorded, which allows us to compute $F(\mathbf{J}_s)$ at each step.
-The diagnostics allow us to understand the convergence behaviour, where the grad norm $||\nabla C||$ indicates the steepness of the landscape, $\beta$ is a quantitive value for the efficiency of the gradient, and $F(\mathbf{J}_s)$ to understand the accuracy of state synthesis.
+The diagnostics allow us to understand the convergence behaviour, where the grad norm $\Vert\nabla C\Vert$ indicates the steepness of the landscape, $\beta$ is a quantitive value for the efficiency of the gradient, and $F(\mathbf{J}_s)$ to understand the accuracy of state synthesis.

 We use certain types of warm start techniques in this study to speed up the convergence to solution.
 A warm start refers to the use of the knowledge from a related previous optimisation to accelerate the convergence \cite{grimsley2023adaptive,rudolph2023synergistic,dborin2022matrix,mele2022avoiding,puig2025variational}.
-The four strategies, are illustrated in Fig.\ref{methodsillustrations}; although the figure shows only chains, it is also applied to graphs.
+The four strategies, are illustrated in Fig.\ref{fig:methodsillustrations}; although the figure shows only chains, it is also applied to graphs.
 The strategies are:\\

 {\bf 1.
-Warm start by size expansion:} Here the parameters optimised for a $n$-qubit system, then system size grows by adding additional qubits, where the previous parameters of $n$ qubit system form the starting point for the $n+1$ qubit system.\\
+Warm start by size expansion:} Here the parameters optimised for a $n$-qubit system, then system size grows by adding additional qubits, where the previous parameters of $n$ qubit system form the starting point for the $n+1$ qubit system.
+This is shown in Fig.\ref{fig:methodsillustrations}(b).\\

 {\bf 2.
-Incremental coupling ramp:} Here the optimisation begins with weak strength with $J<<1$ (which is just the shorthand for {\em all} $J^{\alpha}_{ij}<<1$) and is gradually increased to the full strength $J_{\text{max}}\sim 1$ in steps, where the parameters obtained for the previous strength are used for the next round of iterations.\\
+Incremental coupling ramp:} Here the optimization begins with weak strength with $J<<1$ (which is just the shorthand for {\em all} $J^{\alpha}_{ij}<<1$) of all couplings and gradually increases to full strength $J_{\text{max}}\sim 1$ in steps, where the parameters obtained for the previous strength are used for the next round of iterations.This is shown in Fig.\ref{fig:methodsillustrations}(c).\\

 {\bf 3.
-Combination Ramp:} Here both the techniques 1 and 2 are combined, where the system size is increased, then starting with very low coupling strength with the new qubit, the coupling strength is increased till it reaches a maximum $J_{\text{max}}\sim 1$, where the number of qubits is increased.\\
+Combination Ramp:} Here both the techniques 1 and 2 are combined, where the system size is increased, then starting with very low coupling strength with the new qubit, the coupling strength is increased till it reaches a maximum $J_{\text{max}}\sim 1$, where the number of qubits is increased.
+This is shown in Fig.\ref{fig:methodsillustrations}(d).\\

 {\bf 4.
 Cold Start:} Here the optimisation starts for the final number of qubits $n$, with initialisation $\ket{0}^{\otimes n}$ or $\ket{+}^{\otimes n}$ and there are no stored parameters.
-This is kept as a control method to be able to compare to the others.\\
+This is kept as a control method to be able to compare to the others.
+This is shown in Fig.\ref{fig:methodsillustrations}(a).\\

 All the Warm start schemes (1, 2 and 3) use a previous solution of a state that is close to the final state, thus explot the smoothness of the energy landscape, and prevent the gradient from decaying fast, compared to the Cold start, with the aim of obtaining a high fidelty.